ErikGartner/franz-microsoft-todo/README.md

 *Currently Microsoft seems to be experience problems on their end.
 When that is resolved and this plugin can be properly tested I will make a pull request to include in this in the Franz plugin repository.*

 ## Installation
-Just copy all the files into your Franz plugin folder in a folder names `microsoft-todo`.
+Just copy all the files into your Franz plugin folder in a folder named `microsoft-todo`.

 ## License
 MIT